paradedb/paradedb/CONTRIBUTING.md

 ## Licensing

-By contributing to Retake, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE) license.
+By contributing to Retake, you agree that your contributions will be licensed under the [Elastic License 2.0](LICENSE) license.